jkknibbe99/GVSU-CIS350-TeamGoogleStadia/docs/software_requirements_specification.md

 	1. The character shall lose health when hit by an enemy attack
 1. Gameplay
 	1. The menu shall appear on game startup
-	1. The game shall end when the player's health is 0
+	1. The game shall end when the player's health is ii0
 	1. The level shall change when the player advances to the end of the current level
+	1. The player's health shall recover when they acquire a health item
+1. Enemies
+	1. An enemy shall be killed and be removed from the game-screen when the player fully depletes the enemy's health
 # Non-Functional Requirements

 1. Design/Artwork